 “An entry-level job is not for people without connections.”

-To get an entry-level job, you don’t need a chain of “somebodys.”
-You only need to pass a chain of tests and interviews.
+To get an entry-level job, you don’t need to know “somebody who knows somebody.”
+You only need the intellect and charisma to pass a chain of tests and interviews.

 Passing entry-level tests and interviews is tough.